World Wide Words logo

-It now means some lengthy and complicated procedure but an older sense was of a complicated and incoherent set of statements or a wandering discourse — I shall try to avoid any such tedious tale, but the history of this word is more than a little odd and takes some recounting.
+It now means some lengthy and complicated procedure but an older sense was of an incoherent set of statements or a wandering discourse — I shall try to avoid any such tedious tale, but the history of this word is more than a little odd and takes some recounting.

 In medieval times, there was a game called ragman, which seems to have been like consequences but with predefined statements.
 It used a rolled-up scroll containing descriptions of characters, each with a string attached.
 Players selected a string at random, the scroll was then unrolled and the associated passage read out, to the hilarity of all present (these were simpler times).
 There are also some suspicions that the same system was used for a gambling game.